From the 13th century to the present

 To the west of the medieval castle spreads a system of bastion fortifications built in the 17th–18th centuries.
 Its shape resembles a five-pointed star — hence the popular name "Star Fort".
 It is one of the best-preserved examples of bastion fortification in Northern Europe.

 Construction of the fortifications began under the Swedes in the 1640s to the design of military engineers applying the most modern principles of fortification of the time.
-The system comprised four full bastions, the curtain walls between them, a moat, an escarp and a counterscarp.
-Each bastion provided flanking fire along the adjacent walls, eliminating the "dead zones" typical of medieval towers.
+The new system was designed for the age of cannon: the city was encircled by massive earthen ramparts, projecting bastions and a moat.
+The bastions allowed flanking fire along the walls and eliminated blind spots, preventing attackers from taking shelter at their base.

-After Narva passed to Russia in 1704 Peter I ordered construction to continue and be strengthened.
+After the capture of Narva in 1704, by order of Peter I the fortification plans were revised and construction continued in accordance with new military-engineering requirements.
 By the mid-18th century the fort had taken its final form.
 Its earthen ramparts reach 8 metres in height; the moat is up to 25 metres wide.
 In the age of sailing warships and smoothbore artillery this was a formidable fortification.

-Today the ramparts and the partially preserved counterscarp galleries are open for walks.
-From here there are splendid views of Hermann Tower, the Narva River and Ivangorod on the opposite bank.
+Today part of the bastion fortifications is open for walks: visitors can stroll along the old ramparts and see the surviving underground passages.
+From here there are fine views of Hermann Tower, the Narva River and Ivangorod Fortress.

 Fort Facts